 Anyway my main tips would be, pack super light, bring a kindle if you have one and bring something for the Kogi kids in exchange for taking their photos - we spent one night with some of the kids and they are sooo gorgeous!

 We had plenty of time and did 6 nights - which meant we could spend an extra day chilling at the top camp by the river.
-It is so lovely up there and it is the same price whether you do 4, 5 or 6 nights. almost 6 years ago
+It is so lovely up there and it is the same price whether you do 4, 5 or 6 nights. about 6 years ago